 - Make sure you meet the eligibility criteria for the loan.
 This includes age, academic qualifications, and whether your course and institution qualify.

-- Gather all the necessary documents like admission proof, academic records, identity proof, address proof, co-applicant's financial details, and collateral documents (if applicable).
+- Gather all necessary documents like admission proof, academic records, identity proof, address proof, co-applicant’s financial details, and collateral documents (if applicable).

 - Submit your completed application along with the documents to your chosen lender.
 You can typically apply online or in person at the bank’s branch.